nmshd/documentation/_docs_explore/23-privacy.md

 When comparing the Enmeshed privacy with decentral approaches discussed in the world wide web, we do not see any disadvantages with a central architecture.
 The data stored or shared is effectively the same, resulting in the same possible metadata analysis.

-There are some advantages to decentral technologies however:
+However, there are some advantages to a central architecture:

 -   With a central architecture, it is generally possible to restrict the access to data on a network level.
 Only the sender and recipients of a message have access to the encrypted payload of this message, for example.
 Even if the data is encrypted or pseunodymized, on a decentral architecture everybody would still have access to the encrypted payload.
 -   With a central architecture, the analysis of metadata can only be done by the central player.
 On a decentral system, anybody could analyse the metadata.